 and x 0 = a And x n = b.

-At points, it takes the same values as the function:
+At points it takes the same values as the function:

 Let's calculate the integral:

-This result has a simple geometric meaning: a figure bounded from below by an axis segment Oh, from above by a segment of function (13), from the sides by vertical straight lines and , is a trapezoid with bases of length and and height h, the area of which is determined by formula (14) (Fig. 17).
+This result has a simple geometric meaning: a figure bounded below by an axis segment Oh, from above by a segment of function (13), from the sides by vertical straight lines and , is a trapezoid with bases of length and and height h, the area of which is determined by formula (14) (Fig. 17).

 Quadrature formula